ramazanerdem/project-root/README.md

-# User & Post Management System
+# User & Post Management System (with React & Nest.js)

 A comprehensive full-stack application for managing users and their posts, featuring a modern React frontend and a powerful NestJS backend.
 This system provides complete CRUD operations with a clean, responsive interface and a robust API architecture.